Mayurwaghela1997/MNIST-classification-using-CNN/README.md

 # MNIST-classification-using-CNN

-The repository contains the data & code for classifying the Images of handwritten digits using the Convolutional Neural Network(CNN) and Dropouts approach.
+The repository contains the code for classifying the Images of handwritten digits using the Convolutional Neural Network(CNN) and Dropouts approach.

 ## Dataset